Home » Course Review

 They found Graeagle in the Feather River country of California in a valley surrounded by mountains as gorgeous as those of Lake Tahoe or Yosemite National Park.
 There are a couple of small towns here -- Portola, Graeagle and Clio (the actual address for Nakoma) -- that love tourists, of course, but are free of the ticky-tacky commercialism of Lake Tahoe or the crowds that jam Yosemite.
 Even before the Dragon came along, the area was becoming a golf mecca with other new courses built locally in the last few years.

-How Nakoma got its start
+How Nakoma Golf Resort got its start

-Gateway to Nakoma Resort All that makes for an interesting beginning to the Garner story.
-But the Garners have spun even more legends around themselves and Nakoma as time has gone on.
-"We traveled all over the west looking for a place to build a dream house -- Idaho, Oregon, you name it," Dariel says.
+"We traveled all over the West looking for a place to build a dream house -- Idaho, Oregon, you name it," Dariel says.
 "We put 60,000 miles on our Bronco looking for a place to live.
 In 1995 we arrived in this area and bought 1,280 acres, but we decided we couldn't put just one house on it.
 Wherever we had gone, we met all kinds of people looking for the same thing -- the perfect view property with water and sewers; so we knew we could sell to other people."

 So the Garners decided to build a subdivision, a resort and a golf course.
 Within a year of purchase, they had completed all the planning requirements and were dividing their property into about 400 lots.
 "The first 27 homesites sold in less than a month," Dariel says.
 "People really do love it here."

-Although only about 50 homes have been built so far, lot purchasers have really scored big.
+Lot purchasers have really scored big.
 Jerry and Diane Ackerets who built an Adirondack-style lodge called "the Buffalo House" on the two acres purchased for $70,000, claim that buyers can now resell lots for three or four times the original price.
 "If you don't buy a lot when you first look at it," Diane says, "when you go home to think about it, it just feels good.
 You have to buy it."

 But this is more than just a wooded subdivision where everyone plants wildflowers instead of grass, the central clubhouse-lodge at Nakoma and the golf course that really complete the legend of the place.